Talor-A/sidey/bookshelf.md

 # Bookshelf
 This is a selection of books I own, inspired by <https://patrickcollison.com/bookshelf>.
 My favorites are marked with a ✨.
-The below list is generated from my Goodreads account.
+The list is generated from my Goodreads account.

 Want to talk books? tweet/DM me at [@{{site.twitter_username}}]({{site.twitter_url}}){:target="_blank"}